treble37/advanced-sql-in-rails/README.md

 Supposed to showcase object orientation (decent use of SRP throughout), View backed models, Arel, moderately complex queries, etc. MySQL specific.

 FYI, almost no logic lives in models, proper.

-Everything has been pulled into `app/queries`, `app/presenters` & `lib`...and a decent amount in `app/sql` templates (its not standard, but that was the spirit of the exercise.)
+Everything has been pulled into `app/queries`, `app/presenters` & `lib`
+and a decent amount in `app/sql` templates.

+This is not standard, but it fits the spirit of the exercise.

 There are no controllers or standard views, but I've attached some simple endpoints in the router.